prosper74/alx-system_engineering-devops/0x07-networking_basics/README.md

 **What tool/protocol is often used to check if a device is connected to a network?**

 Ping is a commonly used tool/protocol to check if a device is connected to a network.
 It sends ICMP (Internet Control Message Protocol) echo requests to the target device and waits for a response.

+### What is MAC addres?

+A MAC (Media Access Control) address, also known as a hardware address or physical address, is a unique identifier assigned to a network interface controller (NIC) for communication within a network.
+It is assigned by the manufacturer of the network interface and is embedded into the hardware of the device.

+**Key points about MAC addresses:**

+- Uniqueness: Each MAC address is globally unique.
+This means no two devices should have the same MAC address.

+- Format: A MAC address is typically represented as a series of six pairs of hexadecimal digits separated by colons or hyphens.
+For example, 00:1A:2B:3C:4D:5E.

+- Two Types: MAC addresses can be of two types: universally administered addresses (UAA) and locally administered addresses (LAA).
+UAAs are assigned by the manufacturer and are globally unique, while LAAs can be set by the network administrator and may not be globally unique.

+- Layer 2 Address: MAC addresses operate at the data link layer (Layer 2) of the OSI model and are used for identifying devices within the same network segment.

+- Not Routable: MAC addresses are not routable across different network segments or over the internet.
+They are used for communication within a local network.

+- Used in Ethernet: MAC addresses are primarily associated with Ethernet networks, where they are used by the Ethernet protocol for addressing and delivering data packets to the correct destination.

+Overall, MAC addresses play a crucial role in facilitating communication between devices within a local network, enabling devices to identify and communicate with each other at the data link layer.